bushraaksoy/Kotlin-Notes/notes.md

 - **Float**: Decimal values with a precision of about six or seven decimal digits.
 - **Double**: Decimal values with a precision of about 15 digits.

-  others include characters, boolean, strings and arrays `Char` `Boolean ` `String` `Array`
+  Other types include characters, booleans, strings and arrays `Char` `Boolean ` `String` `Array`

 ## For loop